LdDl/go-darknet/README.md

+[![GoDoc](https://godoc.org/github.com/LdDl/go-darknet?status.svg)](https://godoc.org/github.com/LdDl/go-darknet)

 # go-darknet: Go bindings for Darknet

-### This is fork of go-darknet https://github.com/gyonluks/go-darknet applied to FORK of Darknet https://github.com/AlexeyAB/darknet

-[![GoDoc](https://godoc.org/github.com/LdDl/go-darknet?status.svg)](https://godoc.org/github.com/LdDl/go-darknet)

-go-darknet is a Go package, which uses Cgo to enable Go applications to use YOLO in [Darknet].
+## go-darknet is a Go package, which uses Cgo to enable Go applications to use YOLO in [Darknet].

+### Since this repository https://github.com/gyonluks/go-darknet  is no longer maintained I decided to move on and make little different bindings for Darknet.
+### This bindings aren't for [official implementation](https://github.com/pjreddie/darknet) but for [AlexeyAB's fork](https://github.com/AlexeyAB/darknet).

 ## Table of Contents